FrancoCanzani/furniture-api/README.md

 ## Support

-For support, email api-support@furniture.com or open an issue on GitHub.
+For support open an issue on GitHub.

 ---